Self-Sufficient Kids

 “No, that one’s more of a light.”
 I replied, a little weary after answering similar questions of light vs. dark clothing nine times in three minutes.

-Two weeks prior, just after her tenth birthday, I’d taught my daughter how to do her own laundry.
 And while she at first dragged her feet taking on this new chore, I could now tell she was feeling a bit more grown-up having been given this responsibility.
 This enthusiasm was coming through in trying to determine the light and dark clothes in her laundry basket.

 About four minutes later and thirteen more questions, her laundry was in the washing machine.